wosunkwo/apprenti-dash/README.md

 Forgot to Clock In?
 Need to adjust your hours?
 You can fully edit all of your timesheet data.

+#### Download a CSV File

+From the summary page, users can download a csv file of their clock-in times and hours for their chosen date range.

 ## How to Use